M8is/mkaemmerer.com/_posts/2019-11-13-on-reinforcement-learning.markdown

 * complete, i.e., formally define everything we use,
 * concise, i.e., only introduce necessary definitions,
-* comprehensible, i.e. avoid logical shortcuts.
+* comprehensible, i.e., avoid logical shortcuts.

 To be honest, my understanding is that all papers should follow these rules.
 Alas that this has not been my experience.